-This vessel has fairly good sea-keeping ability, up to 5-foot seas, and can remain on scene overnight because of onboard accommodations.
+This vessel has fairly good sea-keeping ability, up to 6-foot seas, and can remain on scene overnight because of onboard accommodations.
 The top speed 10.5 knots limit a quick response.
-This boat is not capable of offshore operations.
+This boat may be operated up to 20 NM offshore.